Simulstream: Open-Source Toolkit for Evaluation and Demonstration of Streaming Speech-to-Text Translation Systems: Introduction

 \section{Introduction}

 The task of Streaming Speech-to-Text Translation (StreamST) requires translating continuous, long-form speech input concurrently with the speaker's speech \citep{ren-etal-2020-simulspeech}, posing a significant challenge at the intersection of automatic speech recognition and machine translation \citep{Fugen2008Simultaneous}.
-Fundamentally distinct from offline translation---where the entire utterance is available before processing---StreamST systems must adhere to specific \textit{latency} constraints, defined as the time elapsed between when a segment of speech is spoken and when its translation is produced.
-Specifically, translation output must be generated \textit{simultaneously} with, or shortly after, the source speech is received to remain aligned with the pace of the speaker.
-This process necessitates making decisions with only partial information available---often called \textit{policy} \citep{grissom-ii-etal-2014-dont}, demanding models that can balance low latency with high-quality translation.
-Despite these inherent challenges, considerable efforts in both academia and industry have led to rapid progress in the field, as evidenced by the growing number of recent publications on the topic \citep{papi-etal-2025-real}.
+Fundamentally distinct from offline translation, where the entire utterance is available before processing, StreamST systems must adhere to specific \textit{latency} constraints, defined as the time elapsed between when a segment of speech is spoken and when its translation is produced.
+Specifically, translation output must be generated \textit{simultaneously}, or almost in sync, with the incoming speech to remain aligned with the pace of the speaker.
+This process requires making decisions with only partial information available---often called \textit{policy} \citep{grissom-ii-etal-2014-dont}, which must balance low latency with high-quality translation.
+Despite these inherent challenges, considerable efforts in both academia and industry have led to rapid progress in the field, as evidenced by the growing number of publications on the topic \citep{papi-etal-2025-real}.